Multi-dimensional data is the ultimate proptech market hedge

 - Climate risk: As insurance premiums skyrocket and un-insurable zones expand, understanding climate risk isn't optional.
 It’s the difference between a profitable portfolio and a stranded asset.

-Specific data is the only moat left
+Specific data is the only fence left

 The seed round got you in the door.
 Multi-dimensional data will take you to new heights.